derek-cassady/US-county-dashboard/README.md

 The coder chose to use ChatGPT 3.5 as a code assistant.
 The purpose of choosing this was to increase usage of methodology outside of the comfort zone of the coder.
-Using ChatGPT 3.5 with its' known limitations and current state of being out of date in many libraries and techniques would require accesing documentation and problem solving beyond the learned skills.
+Using ChatGPT 3.5 with its known limitations and current state of being out of date in many libraries and techniques would require accessing documentation and problem solving beyond the learned skills.

 ## Project Requirements / Features
 The project requirements come from a supplied table by Code Louisville.
 The individual is allowed to choose at least one feature from each requirement section.
-The sections are listed below and the requirement location in the project are noted further.
+The sections are listed below and the requirement locations in the project are noted further.

 ### Loading data: